voodoocreation/react-redux-boilerplate/README.md

-React Redux Boilerplate with server rendering
+React Redux boilerplate with server rendering
 =============================================

 A project boilerplate for applications that require [React](https://facebook.github.io/react/),